tmart2322/apex-async-chainable/README.md

 QueueableContext context = this.context; // In ChainableQueueable 'execute' method
 SchedulableContext context = this.context; // In ChainableSchedulable 'execute' method
 Database.BatchableContext context = this.context; // In ChainableBatch 'start', 'execute', and 'finish' methods
-FinalizerContext context = this.context; // In ChainableFinalizer 'executeOnSuccess' and 'executeOnUncaughtException' methods
+FinalizerContext context = this.context; // In ChainableFinalizer 'execute' method
 ```

 #### Adding a Chainable in the Middle of a Chainable Execution